There have been a lot of changes since this post was published back in 2013. Here are some additional posts:

 Ashley is a thirty-something military wife and mother who writes about travel, her obsession with Disney, and trying to find time to train for her first marathon at FiddleDeeMe.com.
 Find Ashley in smaller doses on twitter and instagram.

-If you are going to Walt Disney World, I recommend the following hotels.
+If you are going to Walt Disney World, here are some Disney tips.
+I recommend the following hotels.
 Note that I have stayed in some of these resorts as part of press trips, but all opinions are my own.
 You can also save up to 28% on Disney Resort hotels here, and see various discounts on Walt Disney World tickets here.

 - Disney’s Beach Club

 - Disney Swan and Dolphin

 - Gaylord Palms